-**For an introduction to who I am and why I am doing this, please click here**
+**This is my first blog post as I begin a journey to 17 races in 2017.
+For an introduction to who I am and why I am doing this, please click here**

 My first race was a 5km trail run on the 4th February 2017.
 Since January, I have been following a walk-run programme and two weeks ago, I joined a pilates class twice a week.
 I usually run when I get back from work on a treadmill as the kids are too young to be left alone, but where I can – I squeeze in a run outside.
 What a difference there is between the two!
 By the time the race came, I had really not trained as much as I would have liked but I had a good run on Thursday where I managed to run consistently for 3 km (around 21 minutes).

 The Race: I felt surprisingly good at 04:20 in the morning when I woke up.
 The weather was cool and humid as we had enjoyed some light showers overnight.
 We had a nice aerobics warm up session at the Wharic Rugby Grounds and we set off at 06:22.

 I managed to jog for the first 2.5 km (at a pace of between 7.52 min/km and 8.34 min/km).
 However, it was most definitely a struggle.
 I have never run on a trail before so although there were not a lot of ups and downs, the surface was uneven and I was probably a bit too cautious.
 I also struggled to breathe properly and started getting exhausted way sooner than I expected I would.
 The route though was absolutely beautiful.
 The rain over night meant that the track was not as dusty as it otherwise would have been.
 It was beautifully green which is not a common sight in Gaborone, and we ran up a section which allowed us to catch a glimpse of the Gaborone Dam.
 There were also lots of cattle and donkeys along the way.